Geometry-Rays/geometry-rays-legacy/code-layout.md

  Line 1901 to 2724 are for the rendering of the game.

  Everything past all that is for saving your level and stars and stuff when exiting the game.

+# Notes
+ If you need to check if the player has died then use the "kill_player" variable.

+ If you need to update the physics then go to src/MenuLogic/playing.rs

+ Be careful updating stuff like physics.